-Marian Ros is almost as prone to anger, but in her this fault is tempered by obedience and grace.
+Marian Ros is almost as prone to anger, but knows better how to control her temper.
 She dances beautifully, speaks courteously, and always listens carefully to her masters’ instructions.

 Most of all, Marian loves to read.
 The bulk of the household’s books, all handwritten and beautifully illuminated, are kept locked up with its other most valuable treasures, but once a day Dame Joan has the chaplain fetch one for her daughters.

-The girls’ nurse is Lunete, a woman from the next village, whom Marian likes well enough and little Imenya adores.
+The girls’ nurse is Lunete, a woman from the next village.
+Marian likes her well enough and little Imenya adores her.

 To his lordship’s delight, the baroness is also with child.

-Lord Snorwich takes an active interest in both his sons too.
+Lord Snorwich takes an active interest in both his sons.
 The tutors he has appointed have grown to dread his questions about Master Roger’s progress, which they must answer without either lying or giving offence.

 He lashes out in anger, breaking his little brother Fabyan’s favourite toy.
 At lunch that day he raises his voice to his mother in front of the whole household.